Scholarship applications for SISG and SISMID will open on January 25. General registration will open on February 15.

-Instructors may post a course schedule to Summer Institutes web page.
+Course timeframes will be posted to each module description page.
+Instructors will post a specific course schedule to the module description page a few weeks prior to the start of the course.
 You will need to log into your account to access this information (instructions below).
 The schedule may also include links and references to resources (ppt slides, readings, software, data sets, etc.).
 If your module has a pre-module survey, please complete the survey before accessing module material.
 Survey responses are anonymous.

 Some instructors will post all materials to the module page, while others will post a url leading to a separate website or platform that hosts course materials.